 A network means connecting your PC to another or several other PCs.
 Users can transfer information and data between computers and share resources such as printers, modems and hard disk drives.
 Here are some practical examples:

-- You can exchange Email and manage appointments in an office. - Users share a printer in a network and save their data on a central server. - Share one modem or one ISDN card among computers for Internet access. - Two or more PCs can be connected to play network games or share data.
+- You can exchange Email and manage appointments in an office. - Users share a printer in a network and save their data on a central server. - Two or more PCs can be connected to play network games or share data.